Part 5 - Relocating Offsite#

 The NAS sends its Hyper Backup job to the proxy VM’s LAN IP on port 873.
 HAProxy accepts that connection and opens a new one outbound to the offsite rsyncd over Tailscale.
 Two separate TCP sessions stitched at layer 4.
 The long-haul leg to the offsite server originates from the proxy VM, not from DSM, so it benefits from BBR.

-The NAS never touches the internet directly.
+The NAS never crosses the internet.
 From Hyper Backup’s perspective, it is just talking to a local rsyncd server.

 Step 4 - Update Hyper Backup#